git-lfs/git-lfs/docs/spec.md

 omitted from the pointer file.
 This will make smudging the file a bit more efficient since that extension can be skipped.
 LFS can detect a pass-through extension because the input and output oid's will be the same.

+This implies that extensions must have no side effects other than writing to their STDOUT.
+Otherwise LFS has no way to know what extensions modified a file.

 ### Smudge